ibrahimcaj/real-world-advertisement-blocker/unreal_data_generator/README.md

 The render target is an important part of the pipeline because the exported image and the label calculations must match the same resolution.

+### `Editable Variables`

+The generator also exposes several editable variables that can be adjusted manually for different dataset needs.
+Camera specific values such as minimum and maximum FOV are controlled through `BP_CameraPoint` actors.

+Examples of adjustable settings include:

+- total frame count
+- output folders
+- minimum bounding box width and height
+- occlusion tolerance
+- rain chance
+- camera FOV ranges
+- etc.

 ## Output Dataset Structure

 The generator exports rendered images and matching YOLO label files.
 Each generated frame uses the same base filename across all output folders.